tizonia/tizonia-openmax-il/CONTRIBUTING.md

 Have a look at the [project's components](PROJECT.md), and follow the instructions on how to [build Tizonia from source](BUILDING.md).
-And of course, don't hesitate to ask.
+And of course, don't hesitate to ask!.

 #### Documentation

-- See [docs.tizonia.org](http://docs.tizonia.org/) for the project's official documentation.
+- See [docs.tizonia.org](https://docs.tizonia.org/) for the project's official documentation.

 - The [Wiki](https://github.com/tizonia/tizonia-openmax-il/wiki) may also
 contain some useful information (although in need of an update).